ReubenDemirdjian/reubendemi.github.io/content/blog/Data_Loading_Part3.md

 <a id="2">[2]</a>
 Demirdjian, Reuben, Thomas Hogancamp, and Daniel Gunlycke.
 "An Efficient Decomposition of the Carleman Linearized Burgers' Equation." arXiv preprint <a href="https://arxiv.org/abs/2505.00285">arXiv:2505.00285</a> (2025).

-<a id="3">[3]</a>
-Bravo-Prieto, Carlos, et al. "Variational quantum linear solver."
-Quantum 7 (2023): 1188.

-<a id="4">[4]</a>
-Liu, Jin-Peng, et al. "Efficient quantum algorithm for dissipative nonlinear differential equations."
-Proceedings of the National Academy of Sciences 118.35 (2021): e2026805118.